 We want to drive lots more traffic from search engines, right?
-But what if you couldn’t receive significant organic traffic even if your web pages are ranking in the first spot for certain keywords in Google?
+But what if you couldn’t receive significant organic traffic even if your web pages rank in the first spot for specific keywords in Google?

 Well, actually, it is not a good sign from a webmaster’s point of view and very bad practice from an experienced SEO’s point of view.
 In the previous few years, I found one special ranking factor that most search engines, especially Google, use to measure particular web pages’ keyword rankings.

 If you are weak at that point, you will not be able to drive lots of traffic.
-Also, search engines will not rank your posts for other related keywords, which are also known as secondary keywords.
+Also, search engines will not rank your posts for other related keywords, also known as secondary ones.

-In today’s blog post, I will reveal what that special ranking factor is and how you can utilize it to increase your search traffic fast.
+In today’s blog post, I will reveal what that particular ranking factor is and how you can utilize it to increase your search traffic fast.

 In a previous post on How I increased my website traffic by 20.95% within just 28 days, I shared a few SEO tips and tricks to increase organic traffic insanely.
 One of those SEO strategies I explained there is today’s post’s concept.
 Can you guess what it is?

 Click-Through Rate, or CTR (in shortened form), is one of the crucial parts of search engine optimization that many bloggers neglect.